Please ensure that you read the guidelines set out below before submitting an abstract on-line. Abstracts must conform

 It is the responsibility of the Submitter (User) to pass on any relevant information regarding the meeting to the other authors, and ensure that all authors approve the submission and presentation.

-The on-line system will ask you to confirm the Presenting Author.
+You will be asked to confirm the presenting author..
 All presentations (oral or poster) must be made by a listed author who has been directly involved in the project.
-All Presenting Authors must register (and pay) to attend the Conference.
+All presenting authors must register (and pay) to attend the conference.

 Please note that to qualify for the trainee poster presentations the trainee must be listed as the First Author and also be the presenting author.